 Sometimes you need to add or move a page to a new or existing doc.
-But who has time for copy/paste?
-Good news - you can copy a page to another doc with the click of your mouse.
+But who has time to copy/paste?
+Good news—you can copy a page to another doc with a click of your mouse.

 How to copy a page to another doc

-To copy to an existing doc, just choose from your list of existing docs in the menu, then select "Next" to copy the page.
+To copy to an existing doc, just choose from your list of existing docs in the menu, then click "Copy" to copy the page.

-To copy to a new doc, select “New doc” from the menu, then hit "Next."
-Then choose the folder you want to add the new doc to, and select "Copy."
+To copy to a new doc, select “New doc” from the menu, then click "Next."
+Then choose the folder you want to add the new doc to, and click "Copy."

 Copy options for tables